 Unfortunately, our flight was delayed by hours (a problem with a door on the aircraft).
 It was going to be a very long day.

-After hours of additional waiting, the kids were starting to get a little bit restless.
+After hours of additional waiting, the kids started getting slightly restless.

-In terminal 5 there is a British Airways customer service desk.
-We queued up and asked if we could get access to the lounge so we could download a movie or something for the kids to watch.
+In terminal 5, there is a British Airways customer service desk.
+We queued up and asked if we could access the lounge to download a movie or something for the kids to watch.

-Unfortunately, the lounge was full, but they gave us the WiFi password plus some meal vouchers.
+Unfortunately, the lounge was full, but they gave us the WiFi password and meal vouchers.

 The flight was long and uneventful.

-There were plenty of kids movies to keep them entertained, and it was also nice getting meals like in the days before budget airlines.
+Plenty of kid's movies kept them entertained, and it was also nice getting meals like in the days before budget airlines.

 Next stop: Vegas!